ukhsa-collaboration/PHEnix/docs/Galaxy.rst

 - Click 'Install to Galaxy'.
 - Type 'PHE TOOLS' into the 'Add new tool panel section:' textbox.
 - Click 'Install'.
 - You will be presented with a long list of packages that need to be installed.
 This will take a while.
 Wait until everything is green.
+If nothing happens for a little while, try reloading the page.

 In your admin tool panel the menu item "Manage installed tools" was added.
+You can check the status of your installed packages there.

 You need to install two more tools that are part of the Phenix workflow: